AlminHalilovic/kubernetes-spring-boot/README.md

 | PostgreSQL | PostgreSQL server deployed inside K8s cluster. | -

 # Configuring the cluster
-You can configure the cluster on your local machine by using [Minikube](https://minikube.sigs.k8s.io/docs/start/) .
-Below is the order in which you can apply the scripts using [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+You can configure the cluster on your local machine by using [Minikube](https://minikube.sigs.k8s.io/docs/start/).
+Once you have minikube installed, you can start up your cluster with following command:
+- `minikube start --vm=true --driver=hyperkit --memory=3072` > Note that we are giving 3GB of memory to our cluster.
+Reason for that is that Spring Boot applications can be resource hungry, so we want to make sure cluster has enough resources to handle our setup.
+There are ways to optimize resource consumption of Spring Boot applications inside K8S cluster, but that is out of scope for this tutorial.

+Next you want to install [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+After it is done, you need to execute scripts in this repo in following order.

 1. Go inside **namespaces** directory.
 Deploy namespaces listed inside.
 ``` kubectl apply -f account-namespace.yaml -f postgres-namespace.yaml -f user-namespace.yaml ```